skinnynoonie/NoonieConfigs/README.md

 NoonieConfigs also uses a unique system, which helps the user set and update to valid values.

 NoonieConfigs offers:
 1. Automatic updates for configs.
+(If a configuration class is updated, the configuration saved in the storage will also update.)
 2. Automatic fallback value replacement.
+(If a configuration was loaded, and the values are illegal, fallback values can replace those illegal values.)

 # Set Up